 The Archdiocese has an investment in the Bishop's Plan Insurance Company (BPIC).
 BPIC is an industrial insured captive reinsurance company domiciled in the State of Vermont.
 BPIC is a self-insurance arrangement for various Catholic dioceses.
-The Archdiocese held a 3.46% ownership investment in BPIC as of June 30, 2022 and 2021.
+The Archdiocese held a 3.42% and 3.46% ownership investment in BPIC as of June 30, 2023 and 2022, respectively.
 The investment is stated at an estimated fair value based on information provided by BPIC.